New EnglandFarm Guide

 New Hampshire farms

-Raspberry and blackberry picking guide
+Raspberry and blackberry guide

 Raspberry and Blackberry Picking in New Hampshire

-A route-friendly New Hampshire guide for summer raspberries, later blackberries, Seacoast farms, Lakes Region drives, and quieter local berry rows.
+A New Hampshire guide for summer raspberries, later blackberries, Seacoast farms, Lakes Region drives, and quieter local berry rows.

 Raspberries and blackberries reward early starts.
-The fruit is firmer, the rows are cooler, and the drive home is easier before the afternoon heat does its work.
+The fruit is firmer, the rows are cooler, and the drive home is easier before afternoon heat does its work.

 Farm picks

-These farms offer a mix of berry-first picking, diversified farmstands, family farms, and scenic route options across the state.
+These farms offer a mix of berry-first picking, diversified farm stands, family farms, and scenic route options across the state.

 Stratham, NH